Fredd Londoño: from modeling to martial artsAfter 10 years of working as a model, it was martial arts that made the Venezuelan feel alive again

-Growing up, Fredd Londoño was known as the handsome blonde boy in his Venezuelan neighborhood, which was enough for bullies to single him out.
+Growing up, Fredd Londoño was known as the handsome blonde boy in his Venezuelan neighbourhood, which was enough for bullies to single him out.

-So how did you go from modeling in Miami to owning a gym in Mexico?
+So how did you go from modelling in Miami to owning a gym in Mexico?

-After modeling, acting would have been the natural career progression, but I just didn’t feel comfortable with it.
-I looked back on what I had done in my life and thought of jujitsu and martial arts.
-I wasn’t into having a camera in my face anymore—I felt more at home in a keikogi, on a tatami mat.
+After modelling, acting would have been the natural career progression, but I just didn’t feel comfortable with it.
+I looked back on what I had done in my life and thought of jiu-jitsu and martial arts.
+I wasn’t into having a camera in my face any more – I felt more at home in a keikogi, on a tatami mat.
 I think people should do things that they’re passionate about, so it doesn’t feel like hard work.
-That was when I made the decision: It’s about what I want to be and what I feel comfortable doing.
+That was when I made the decision: it’s about what I want to be and what I feel comfortable doing.

 How do you feel when you put on your keikogi?